mechanicworld/Rename-Multiple-Folders/README.md

 # Rename-Multiple-Folders

+Oğuz DEMİR : Please do not hesitate to ask anything. https://www.linkedin.com/in/oguz-demir-engineer/

 Problem :
 -
 After image compression at imagecompressor.com , at the end of the folder names "-min" is added.